uwplse/synapse/www/popl16-aec/instructions.md

 The `docker run` command above mounted the EC2 user's home directory at `/host/home` in the Docker container, so to download data files from the experiment, copy them into that directory from inside the Docker container, and then `scp` them from the EC2 instance.

+### Source Code

+All source code resides in the `~/opsyn` directory of the `synapse` user.
+The source is arranged as follows:

+* `benchmarks`: implementations of benchmarks used in the paper
+* `opsyn`: core implementation of Synapse
+* `test`: tests for Synapse and benchmarks

+The core implementation of Synapse consists of:

+* The global search implementation `opsyn/engine/search.rkt`
+* The local search implementation `opsyn/engine/search-place.rkt`
+* The incremental CEGIS implementation `opsyn/engine/solver+.rkt`

+Metasketch implementations are in the `opsyn/metasketches` directory.